ErikUmble/NanoNav/docs/source/bluetooth.rst

 .. note::
     On some versions of iOS, the BLE devices are automatically renamed, and NanoNav's connection may show up as "Arduino" or something else.
-If you find yourself in this situation, it can be helpful to search for the service id instead.
-TODO: add explanation for how this can be done.
+If you find yourself in this situation, it can be helpful to search for the Arduino's MAC address instead, which means identifying the device once in LightBlue and keeping track of its MAC address for future connections.

 .. image:: images/lightblue_devices_view.png
   :width: 400